Toroidal grid minors and stretch in embedded graphs

 The exponential dependency of the constants and the approximation ratio on $g$, on the other hand, is very interesting.
 It pops up independently in multiple places within the proofs, and these occurrences seem unavoidable on a local scale, when considering each inductive step independently.
 However, it seems very hard to construct any example where such an exponential jump or decrease can actually be observed.
 It might be that a different approach with a global view can reduce the dependency in Theorem~\ref{thm:main-overview} to some $\mathit{poly}(g)$ factor, cf. also~\cite{DV12}.

-\subsection{Toroidal grids and minor crossing number}
+\paragraph{Toroidal grids and minor crossing number.}

-The \emph{minor crossing number} $\mcr(G)$~\cite{BFM06} is the smallest crossing number over all graphs $H$ that have $G$ as their minor.
+The \emph{minor crossing number} $\mcr(G)$~\cite{BFM06} is the smallest crossing number over all graphs $H$ that have $G$ as a minor.
 Hence it is, by definition and in contrast to the traditional crossing number, a well-behaved minor-monotone parameter.
 In general, however, minor crossing number is not any easier to compute~\cite{Hl06} than ordinary crossing number.
-We note the following intuitive observation related to our topic: if $G$ is embedded in $\Sigma$ with face-width~$r$, then $G$ is a surface minor of a graph~$H$ (in particular, $H$ is embedded in $\Sigma$ as well) such that $\ewn(H)=r$.
-Indeed, consider a loop $\lambda$ in $\Sigma$ attaining $\fw(G)$ and split every vertex intersected by $\lambda$ into an edge ``perpendicular'' to $\lambda$.
-This results in desired $H$ (for formal details, see the proof of Lemma~\ref{lem:cr-fstretch-torus}).